guzhaoyuan/net.tsinghua/README.md

 ##What's this
 This is a Command Line program writen in bash using Curl.
 You can use it to log in & out net.tsinghua.edu.cn

 First time you use it, it will require your username and password.
-Then it saves the information locally and next time you are able to use short commands to control your status(login or logout).
+Then it saves the information in **~/.TsinghuaNet/netTHUservice** and next time you are able to use short commands to control your status(login or logout).

 ##Setup

 	cd ~
+	#add PATH to your shell
 	echo "PATH=/usr/local/bin:$PATH" >> .bashrc #or .zshrc

 	git clone https://github.com/guzhaoyuan/net.tsinghua.git